democracyforwardaotearoanewzealand/introduction/README.md

 * 1/06/2026: Mayor Andrew Little was again invited outside and for comment but neither are forthcoming or apparent.

 * 1/06/2026: While sleeping in the Wellington train station I got rudely and needlessly woken up by an Allied Security staff member (at 1AM) with nothing else to do while on shift but to perform sleep deprivation tasks on someone.
-WCC and GWRC are closely linked to Allied Security.
+WCC and GWRC and Metlink are closely linked to Allied Security.
+NZ First have been known in the past to be National's "surveillance wing".
 Andrew Little is still unable or unwilling to meet.
 Need I remind that this round of pathetic behaviours started over a $400-500 locksmith job that was politically tinkered with by WCC instead of enabled?

 **Overview**